Public Health Needs People With Diverse Skills and Backgrounds—Here Are 9 Careers to Consider

 Public health nurses generally work for public health departments—they make up 18% of the employees working in local health departments—but can also work for nonprofit organizations.
 PayScale lists the average public health nurse salary at $59,674.

 In response to the coronavirus pandemic, the Biden Administration sought to invest in and expand the public health workforce to combat that crisis and prevent and confront future public health issues, so there is likely to be more opportunity to work in public health in the years that follow.
 There are hundreds of examples of public health jobs for people from many different backgrounds, if you look for them.
-For some more ideas, follow me on Twitter, where I regularly tweet about public health jobs, and check out 101+ Careers in Public Health and This Is Public Health.
+For some more ideas, follow me on Twitter, where I regularly tweet about public health jobs, and check out 101+ Careers in Public Health, Public Health Careers, and This Is Public Health.